 Why Bathing with Elephants is Unhygienic and Unethical

-Do you want to make interactions with elephants a key part of your trip to Thailand?
+Do you want to make elephant observation part of your trip to Thailand?
+Do you want to support conservation efforts aimed at protecting these majestic animals?

-If you have any questions for our team about our activities and experiences, please feel free to get in touch.
+If you have any questions for us about our activities and experiences, please feel free to get in touch.

-In the wild, elephants love to bathe in rivers, streams, ponds, and muddy wallows.
+In the wild, elephants love bathing in rivers, streams, ponds, and muddy wallows.

-Rolling around, splashing water, submerging their bodies, and covering themselves with mud is a natural behaviour.
+Rolling around, splashing water, submerging their bodies, and covering themselves with mud are all natural behaviours for elephants.
 What’s more, they like peace and quiet when doing so.

 Elephant in Jungle Phuket